nikhraaman/Facial-Emotion-Song-Recommerder-System/README.md

-Facial-Emotion-Song-Recommerder-System
-        - The project aims to capture the emotion expressed by a person an based on the emotion the model plays the songs that match the requirement of the user
+- The project aims to capture the emotion expressed by a person and based on the emotion the model plays the songs that match the requirement of the user.